Mikedane2/Mikedane2/README.md

 - 👋 Hi, I’m Victor Onyango
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently Freelancing as a WebDeveloper
 - 💞️ I’m looking to collaborate on any web development work
 - 📫 How to reach me +25418475169 victor321kowalski@gmail.com